-The present results thus speak to the theoretical alternatives, as well as to Fallon et al.'s (1999) previous results.
+The present results thus speak to the theoretical alternatives as well as to Fallon et al.'s (1999) previous results.
 But how robust are the present findings?
 The distinction between rhyming, alliterative, and canonically similar lists has not previously been examined directly; it would therefore seem appropriate to investigate its replicability.
-In addition, the present results were obtained under blocked presentation and could conceivably have been an artifact of blocking.
-The aim of Experiment 2 was to address these issues.
+Additionally, the present results were obtained under blocked presentation, and could conceivably have been an artifact of blocking.
+Experiment 2 aimed to address these issues.

-In Experiment 2, we examined whether the pattern of results obtained in Experiment 1 would replicate under interleaved, rather than blocked, presentation of conditions.
-In Experiment 2, as in Experiment 1, each of 24 participants performed immediate serial recall of auditorily presented lists in a rhyming condition, an alliterative condition, a canonically similar condition, and a phonologically dissimilar condition.
-The materials, design, and procedure were exactly the same as those in Experiment 1, except that presentation of lists was not blocked by condition.
+Experiment 2 examined whether the pattern of results obtained in Experiment 1 would replicate under interleaved rather than blocked presentation of conditions.
+In Experiment 2, as in Experiment 1, a total of 24 participants each performed immediate serial recall of auditorily presented lists in a rhyming condition, an alliterative condition, a canonically similar condition, and a phonologically dissimilar condition.
+The materials, design, and procedure were exactly as in Experiment 1, except that presentation of lists was not blocked by condition.

-All the results discussed below were obtained in both the subjects and the items analyses.
-As is shown in Table 1B, the effect of phonological similarity on item recall was significant.
-Exactly as in Experiment 1, the Tukey test indicated a significant difference between every pair of conditions except the dissimilar and the alliterative conditions.
-Thus, as in Experiment 1, item recall was higher in the rhyming condition than in the alliterative condition, in which item recall was higher than that in the canonically similar condition but did not differ from that in the dissimilar condition.
+All results discussed below were obtained in both the subject and item analyses.
+As shown in Table 1, the effect of phonological similarity on item recall was significant.
+Exactly as in Experiment 1, the Tukey test indicated a significant difference between every pair of conditions except the dissimilar and alliterative conditions.
+Thus, as in Experiment 1, item recall was higher in the rhyming condition than in the alliterative condition, which was higher than the canonically similar condition, but did not differ from the dissimilar condition.

 For strict serial recall also, phonological similarity had a significant effect.
-The Tukey test by subjects indicated exactly the same pattern of results as that in Experiment 1: All pairwise differences were significant, except those between the rhyming and the dissimilar lists and between the alliterative and the canonically similar lists.
+The Tukey test by subjects indicated exactly the same pattern of results as in Experiment 1: all pairwise differences were significant, except those between rhyming and dissimilar lists, and between alliterative and canonically similar lists.
 The Tukey test by items yielded the same result.
-Phonological similarity also had a significant effect on order accuracy, and the Tukey test indicated that order accuracy was significantly higher for the dissimilar than for the rhyming and alliterative lists and also was significantly higher for the canonically similar than for the alliterative lists (all exactly as in Experiment 1).
+Phonological similarity also had a significant effect on order accuracy, while the Tukey test indicated that order accuracy was significantly higher for dissimilar than for rhyming and alliterative lists, and also significantly higher for canonically similar than for alliterative lists (all exactly as in Experiment 1).
 Finally, a planned comparison on list recall indicated that the classic PSE was significant, and the ANOVA indicated an overall effect of similarity.

-To summarize, the item recall results were rhyming > alliterative > canonical in both subject and item analyses, as in Experiment 1, replicating the critical result that distinguishes between alternative accounts.
+To summarize, the item recall results were Rhyming > Alliterative > Canonical in both subject and item analyses, as in Experiment 1, replicating the critical result that distinguishes between alternative accounts.
 Overall, the pattern of item recall, strict serial recall, and order accuracy results was identical to that in Experiment 1 in the analysis by subjects, and the pattern of results in the item analysis was identical to that in the subject analysis.

 Overall, three conclusions can be drawn from Experiment 2.
-First, the results confirm the finding of rhyming > alliterative > canonical for item recall, supporting the serial order account.
+First, the results confirm the finding of Rhyming > Alliterative > Canonical for item recall, supporting the serial order account.
 Second, the close replication of Experiment 1 indicates the robustness of this finding.
-Third, the present results indicate that blocking of similarity conditions does not greatly affect the results that are obtained; blocking, therefore, does not appear to be a major factor in determining the effects of phonological similarity in immediate serial recall.
+Third, the present results indicate that blocking of similarity conditions does not greatly affect the results that are obtained; blocking therefore does not appear to be a major factor in determining the effects of phonological similarity in immediate serial recall.